 11. Bourbon

-Bourbon has a dark smoky flavor that’s very similar to vanilla and would compliment rich baked goods like pecan pie, chocolate cake (made from homemade chocolate cake mix) or gingerbread or molasses breakfast cookies.
+Bourbon has a dark smokey flavor that’s very similar to vanilla and would compliment rich baked goods like pecan pie, chocolate cake (made from homemade chocolate cake mix) or gingerbread or molasses breakfast cookies.
 Use twice the amount called for in recipes.

 12. Brandy